Odisha to begin online education for class 10 students of govt schools

 Meanwhile, delivery of books for the next academic session which was to begin in the first week of April, has been delayed because of the lockdown.

-Books are with block level officials and steps are being taken to ensure its distribution among students as soon as the situation turns normal, officials said.
+Books are with block-level officials and steps are being taken to ensure its distribution among students as soon as the situation turns normal, officials said.